caktus/invoke-kubesae/README.rst

         tag: tag to apply.
 (Will be generated from git branch/commit if not set).

+        app_build_target: The dockerfile target for a multistage build.
+Most often this will be "deploy"

     Params:

         tag: tag to apply.
 (Will be generated from git branch/commit if not set).

         dockerfile: A non-standard Dockerfile location and/or name

+        target: Use if the config var has not been set in tasks, or you need to target a non-standard build stage.

 push
 ~~~~